Talking about Consent

 Shafia Zaloom: But it’s very complex.

-Katherine Kendall: It is complex and you’re heading on some other really important subject that I look into my friends and my teenage girls, let’s say beautiful young women who might really want to have a lot of Instagram followers and then I see a picture of them with crop top or something and I’ll think by no means am I gonna say you’re wearing a crop top that’s inappropriate or judge them or anything I don’t want them to feel like I don’t think they are beautiful but I wonder if there’s a part of them that’s trying to get likes by some ways looking sexy or cute.
-And how do they fall into that over-sexualization and of themselves because you know how do they fall into wanting to get the peer pressure of liking to get attention and what sexy has to do with that and what their idea of sexy or revealing clothes or body parts?
+Katherine Kendall: It is complex and you’re hitting on some other really important subject that I look into—my friends and my teenage girls, let’s say, beautiful young women who might really want to have a lot of Instagram followers.
+And then I see a picture of them with a crop top or something and I’ll think, "By no means am I going to say you’re wearing a crop top that’s inappropriate or judge them or anything.
+I don’t want them to feel like I don’t think they are beautiful."
+But I wonder if there’s a part of them that’s trying to get likes by some ways looking sexy or cute.
+And how do they fall into that over-sexualization of themselves because, you know, how do they fall into wanting to get the peer pressure of liking, to get attention and what sexy has to do with that and what their idea of sexy or revealing clothes or body parts is?

-Katherine Kendall: yeah, that is tricky.
+Katherine Kendall: Yeah, that is tricky.
 So do you think that we are learning as a culture, we’re getting better?
-To think we are starting to get consent and that the next generation of adults would be better off?
+Do you think we are starting to get consent and that the next generation of adults would be better off?

 Shafia Zaloom: Well, the state of sex education in our country right now is rather abysmal.
-Only half of the United States requires to have sex education be a part of public high school education.
-Only 13 of the states require that it would be medically accurate and only 8 of the states require consent to be a part of that conversation.
+Only half of the United States requires that sex education be a part of public high school education.
+Only 13 of the states require that it is medically accurate and only 8 of the states require consent to be a part of that conversation.
 I know.
-So we have in terms of you know currently in the federal funding for sex education has been allocated to reinstate abstinence-only education in certain states.
-However, absence only education has been proven to Congressional research actually be to the detriment of young’s people well-being.
-Now just as they say, abstinence is unvalued, it is, it is such an important aspect to consent and practicing consent.
+So we have in terms of, you know, currently in the federal funding for sex education has been allocated to reinstate abstinence-only education in certain states.
+However, abstinence-only education has been proven, by Congressional research, actually to be to the detriment of young people's well-being.
+Now, it's not to say abstinence is not valued, it is.
+It is such an important aspect to consent and practicing consent.
 To be able to choose to abstain, to honor what your own personal desire and boundaries are.
 Absolutely, but abstinence-only education has been politicized and has a very specific agenda and curriculum.
-There’s that piece I think that there are lot of amazing medically accurate resources from young people and adults online.
-I don’t think a lot of young people are called in that direction that they are looking to things like pornography which has become a bit super easily accessible and other less credible research resources to try and figure out what sex is like.
-That would be like watching the Fast and the Furious to learn how to drive.
-We really then need to come up with a strong counter-narrative to say we want you to aspire to healthy relationships that are mutual and balanced and respectful and grounded in the conscious practice to care and dignity for each other.
+There’s that piece.
+I think that there are a lot of amazing medically accurate resources for young people and adults online.
+I don’t think a lot of young people are drawn in that direction.
+They are looking to things like pornography, which has become super easily accessible, and other less credible research resources to try and figure out what sex is like.
+That would be like watching ‘The Fast and the Furious’ to learn how to drive.
+We really then need to come up with a strong counter-narrative to say we want you to aspire to healthy relationships that are mutual and balanced and respectful and grounded in the conscious practice of care and dignity for each other.
 Those are safe and that feels good.
 That is the whole point.
-It is ok for us to tell kids that the whole point of romantic and sexual relationships is to feel good.
-For it to feel good it actually requires that it be in the context of individual sense of readiness.
-That it be paced, that it means missing thing for two people.
-All those things that are inherited in good quality sex education.
-And so parents I think more of us are doing this in the media, we’re having conversations, we are having this podcast and you know there is more conversation.
+It is okay for us to tell kids that the whole point of romantic and sexual relationships is to feel good.
+For it to feel good, it actually requires that it be in the context of an individual sense of readiness, that it be paced, that it is a meaningful thing for two people.
+All those things that are inherent in good quality sex education.
+And so parents, I think, more of us are doing this in the media, we’re having conversations, we are having this podcast.
+And, you know, there is more conversation.
 There are more resources; people are really taking an initiative in a movement to encourage healthy sexuality and relationship education.
 There are amazing things happening all over this country within this context.
 And we have a lot of work to do.
-And the majority of that work especially now that we are in the context of Covid-19 and the pandemic and kids going to digital learning sex education has been sacrificed.
-It is very difficult to model things that you are hoping to teach in terms of how you built trust, how you role model healthy vulnerability and all those other things in a zoom context or a digital context.
-So, It really left to parents to do that now and they are the best and the most important people to do this.
+And the majority of that work, especially now that we are in the context of Covid-19 and the pandemic and kids going to digital learning, sex education has been sacrificed.
+It is very difficult to model things that you are hoping to teach in terms of how you built trust, how you role model healthy vulnerability and all those other things in a Zoom context or a digital context.
+So, it's really left to parents to do that now and they are the best and the most important people to do this.
 It’s a call to action on the part of caretaking and parenting adults to start having these conversations with kids.
 And 95% of quality sex education is values-based.
-And the only people who can teach those values caretaking adults and parents closest to these kids.
-I just read something, actually on Twitter, it was a quote from someone in particular and it said like, sex education that only talks about STD’S is like going to culinary school and only talking about food poisoning.
-It’s ground in fear and shame and it really is about so much more.
-And we need to talking about our kids about love and care about what that’s like and what that feels like and we are all deserving of that.
-And to feel good in our bodies, in our experience in our hearts, in our minds when we are with someone that we are gonna share ourselves with.
+And the only people who can teach those values are caretaking adults and parents closest to these kids.
+I just read something, actually on Twitter, it was a quote from someone in particular and it said like, "Sex education that only talks about STD’S is like going to culinary school and only talking about food poisoning."
+It’s grounded in fear and shame, and it really is about so much more.
+And we need to be talking about to our kids about love and care, about what that’s like and what that feels like, and we are all deserving of that.
+And to feel good in our bodies, in our experience, in our hearts, in our minds when we are with someone that we are going to share ourselves with.

 Katherine Kendall: Yeah, absolutely.
-For what I’m gonna give your book to all my friends with kids.
-I think they need it and thank you so much for all this information.
+I'm gonna give your book to all my friends with kids.
+I think they need it, and thank you so much for all this information.
 There’s so much there but it’s like not dark information, it’s not scary.
 It is actually really positive.
 It makes me feel better about relationships when I read your book.

 Shafia Zaloom: Thank you.
 Thank you for your interest.
 I appreciate it.

 Shafia Zaloom: Thank you.
-Health educators are coming together to get creative with what we are doing so there’s a community and for those kids to who we can give it to, I hope we can give something that’s quality and that be able to embrace.
+Health educators are coming together to get creative with what we are doing, so there’s a community, and for those kids that we can give it to, I hope we can give something that’s quality and that they will be able to embrace.

 Katherine Kendall: Thank you so much.
 I appreciate it.